Westminster Barracks/ Violation of an Abuse Prevention Order

 SUMMARY OF INCIDENT:

-On 08/07/21, at approximately 1852 hours, the Vermont State were advised of a possible violation of an abuse prevention order by James Cunningham.
-An investigation revealed on multiple occasions Cunningham violated an order put in place by the court.
+On 05/25/21, at approximately 1804 hours, the Vermont State were advised of a possible violation of an abuse prevention order by James Cunningham.
+An investigation revealed Cunningham violation an order put in place by the court on multiple occasions.
 He was subsequently placed under arrest, issued a citation for criminal court and released.

 COURT ACTION: Yes